Faculty & Research

 |Dr. Adrian Baranchuk

-Dr. Baranchuk was appointed as an Assistant Professor of Medicine at Queen’s University to join the Division of Cardiology in June 2006.
-He is an active member of the Arrhythmia Service and has founded the EP Training Program in 2007.
-Currently the program has 3 Clinical Fellows.
+Dr. Baranchuk was appointed as an Assistant Professor of Medicine at Queen’s University (2006), promoted to Associate Professor in 2010 and to Full Professor in 2016 (with Tenure).
+He has founded the EP Training Program in 2007.

 |Dr. Tara Baetz